dotbabel

 Governance CLI for your own repos (bootstrap + doctor + optional spec gates) Install the CLI — see install section (Node ≥ 20 required)

-Both paths are independent.
-You can use one or both.
+All four paths are independent.
+You can use one, some, or all of them.

 Clone & bootstrap